The local and global versions of the Whittaker category: Introduction

 Locally, our object of study is \emph{categories equipped with an action of the loop group $\fL(G)$} (\secref{ss:action on categ} for what this means).
 In practice (and for the most part in this paper), we will consider the action of $\fL(G)$ on the category of sheaves on the quotient $\fL(G)/K_n$, where $K_n\subset \fL(G)$ is a congruence subgroup.

 Given a category $\bC$ with an action of $\fL(G)$, we wish to attach to it its Whittaker model.
-However, geometry allows more flexibility than the classical theory, and as a result there are two ways in which one can proceed:
+However, geometry allows more flexibility than the classical theory, and as a result there are two ways in which one can proceed\footnote{We emphasize that the dichotomy explained below does not seem to have an immediate analog in the classical theory.}:

 One can consider the category $\Whit(\bC):=\bC^{\fL(N),\chi}$ by imposing $\fL(N)$-equivariance against $\chi$.
 Or one can consider the corresponding category of coinvariants $\Whit(\bC)_{\on{co}}:=\bC_{\fL(N),\chi}$.